[Case Study Off Road México]

 👆🏼

-⚙️ I explored ways to make the experience more dynamic without compromising technical resources.
+⚙️ Opportunities to make the experience more dynamic, without compromising technical resources.

-📹 Added ideas such as a hero video, service icons, and an institutional video — small details that humanize the experience and sustain user engagement.
+📹 Ideas such as a hero video, sections with icons describing services, and an institutional video.
+Small details that humanize the experience and maintain user interest.

 🧹